-4.1.1.1 Each of the species included in the detailed accounts below constitutes a Valued Ecological Receptor (VER) as defined by CIEEM (2016).
+4.1.1.1 Each of the species included in the detailed accounts below constitutes a VER as defined by CIEEM (2016).
 The value of each ecological receptors is dependent on their ecology, distribution, abundance, density and protected status.
 Details of each of these considerations is outlined below for each species.
 As all marine mammal species detailed below have both International and National importance, the five species occurring most frequently within the regional marine mammal study area are deemed to be VERs.
-A full assessment of each VER will beis presented within the PEIR.